tomas-go/Quizlet-TextToSpeech/README.md

         * `pipenv shell`

           `py HelpMeStudy.py`
+    * Problems:
+      * `pipenv install` works and begins to install dependencies but gets stuck on the last one.
+This seems to be with `urllib3`.
+I ran `pipenv install urllib3` and the program got stuck in the same way.
 * Create a GUI to make the user experience better than just using the terminal.
 * Practice using git and merging branches.